 Find the Right Prescription Lens for You

-The next step is to determine the kind of lens that will help feel and see your best.
-Your eye doctor or an optician can talk with you about the various prescription lens types available, but here’s a quick introduction to some of the most common options available.
+The next step is to determine the kind of lens that will help you feel and see your best.
+Your eye doctor or an optician can talk with you about the various prescription lens types available, but here’s a quick introduction to some of the most common options.

 Single vision – The most common type of lens, single vision lenses are usually prescribed to correct eye conditions such as nearsightedness, farsightedness and astigmatism.